Payson, Arizona: Recreation

 The United States Forest Service has jurisdiction of 97% of the land around Payson; the town is surrounded by the Tonto National Forest.
 Much of the land is available for recreational activities.
 Payson is home to several hiking trails—notably the Cypress/Boulders trail system and nearby Mogollon Rim trails (including Horton Creek trail).
 The Tonto Natural Bridge, the largest known natural bridge in the world, is located just northwest of Payson in Tonto Natural Bridge State Park, a unit of the Arizona State Park system.
 The area incorporates three golf courses, two of which belong to private country clubs.
 Mazatzal Casino, a tribal casino, is operated by the Tonto Apache Reservation near the south end of town.

 The Payson area is a popular destination for rock hounds.
 In various areas surrounding the community, quartz crystals can be found, some rivaling Herkimer diamonds in quality, as well as geodes, agate and onyx.
 Fossils are commonly found in the Paleozoic strata that is exposed along the Mogollon Rim to the north and west of Payson along State Route 87 and State Route 260.

 Autumn colors at See Canyon Trail.

 Payson has two parks, Green Valley Park and Rumsey Park.
 It also has two lakes, which are part of the Urban Fish Program.
 Payson hosts free outdoor concerts in the summer.
 Other activities include intramural sports like baseball and football.
 Payson also has a small skate park.

 Payson hosts a Fourth of July fireworks display at Green Valley Park.

 Culture

 Mogollon Rim Country Firefighter Memorial – Rim Country Museum.
 The plaque lists the dates, fires and the names of the firefighters who died.

 Payson is the site of the annual Arizona State Old Time Fiddlin' Championship, held in September.
 The fiddle contest features both local and nationally known instrumentalists, and it awards cash prizes.
+Payson is also home to the annual Northern Gila County Fair.